edwardoughton/india5g/README.md

     python scripts/run.py

-Using the R scripts in the india5G/vis folder, the results are able to be visualized, reproducing the graphics included in the IEEE paper.
+Using the R scripts in the india5G/vis folder, the results can be visualized, reproducing the graphics included in the IEEE paper.